-- The Class function / Shape function Transformation, "CST", geometry representation method is a unique and powerful new geometry representation technique.
-The class function defines fundamental classes of airfoils, axi-symmetric bodies, and axi-symmetric nacelles geometries.
-The shape function defines unique geometric shapes within each fundamental class. - The mathematical simplicity of using the shape function for geometry representation is readily apparent in applications to airfoils or wing geometries with round nose geometries.
-The shape function eliminates the numerical leading edge singularities in slopes, 2nd derivatives and the large variations in curvature over the entire surface of the geometry.
-In addition, the shape function provides direct control of key design parameters such as leading edge radius, continuous curvature around a leading edge, boattail angle and closure to a specified thickness. - The use of Bernstein Polynomials is an attractive and systematic technique to decompose the basic unit shape into scalable elements corresponding to discrete component airfoils.
-This technique: - Captures the entire design space of smooth airfoils, axi-symmetric bodies and nacelles - Within this design space, all smooth airfoils, axi-symmetric bodies and nacelles are derivable from the unit shape function and therefore from each other. - The CST methodology can be readily adapted to describe both warping and morphing of geometric components.
-Geometric morphing can be easily obtained by variations of class function / shape function variables.
-Warping involves geometric variations external to the class function / shape function variables. - The Class function / Shape function Transformation geometry representation methodology, CST, can be used to describe both the cross-sectional shapes of arbitrary bodies or nacelles as well as the distribution of the cross-section shapes along the primary body axis.
-This provides a powerful technique to smoothly morph a three dimensional geometry into widely differing configuration. - The concept of "analytic scalar definitions using composite wing surfaces" was introduced and explored.
-With this approach, the wing airfoil shapes functions are represented by a Bernstein polynomial.
-The selected order of Bernstein polynomial effectively defines a set of composite airfoils for constructing the wing surface definitions.
-The coefficients of the Bernstein polynomials can than be mathematically expanded in the spanwise direction to define the complete wing upper and lower shape function surfaces.
-The shape function surfaces are then easily transformed into the physical wing geometry as composite wing shapes that can be used for design optimization and parametric design studies.
+- The concept of the 'SHAPE FUNCTION' was developed by a transformation process that eliminated the numerical leading edge singularities in slopes, 2nd derivatives and the large variations in curvature over the entire surface of an aerofoil.
+In addition, the shape function provides direct control of key design parameters such as leading-edge radius, continuous curvature around a leading edge, boat-tail angle and closure to a specified thickness. - The transformation process was generalised with the introduction of the 'CLASS FUNCTION'. - The class function defines fundamental classes of aerofoils, axisymmetric bodies, and axi-symmetric nacelles geometries.
+The shape function defines unique geometric shapes within each fundamental class. - The unit shape function was decomposed into component aerofoils using Bernstein Polynomials.
+This is an attractive and systematic technique to decompose the basic unit shape into scalable elements corresponding to discrete component aerofoils. - By virtue of the Weirstrass theorem it was shown that this technique: - Captures the entire design space of smooth aerofoils, axisymmetric bodies and nacelles - Within this design space, all smooth aerofoils, axi-symmetric bodies and nacelles are derivable from the unit shape function and therefore from each other. - Very detailed geometric and aerodynamic evaluations were made of approximate aerofoil geometries derived from various orders of Bernstein polynomials representations of the shape functions for a wide variety of aerofoil geometries.
+The results indicated that relatively few variables were required to accurately represent most any aerofoil geometry. - The CST methodology can be readily adapted to describe both warping and morphing of geometric components.
+Geometric morphing can be easily obtained by variations of class function/shape function variables.
+Warping involves geometric variations external to the class function/shape function variables. - The Class function/Shape function Transformation geometry representation methodology, CST, can be used to describe both the cross-sectional shapes of arbitrary bodies or nacelles as well as the distribution of the cross-section shapes along the primary body axis.
+This provides a powerful technique to smoothly morph a three dimensional geometry into widely differing configuration. - The concept of 'analytic scalar definitions using composite wing surfaces' was introduced and explored.
+With this approach, the wing aerofoil shapes functions are represented by a Bernstein polynomial.
+The selected order of Bernstein polynomial effectively defines a set of composite aerofoils.
+The scalable coefficients of the composite aerofoils can than be mathematically expanded in the spanwise direction to define a set of composite wing shapes.

+Figure 37.
+Evolution of the CST method

-The concept of the wing shape function surface can be used for many purposes including:
+- The complete wing upper and lower shape function surfaces can then defined by scaling the set of composite wing shapes as the variables for design optimisation applications and parametric design studies.
+The concept of the wing shape function surface can be used for many purposes including: - Parametric wing and body definitions - Smoothing and/or enrichment of the wing or body geometrics. - Local parametric changes of the wing geometry.

+• Defining seeming complex geometries with relatively few variables approach to represent a wide variety of 2D and 3D geometries encompassing a very large design space with a relatively few scalar parameters.

-- Parametric wing definition - Smoothing and / or enrichment of the wing geometry - Local parametric changes of the wing geometry. - Design optimization with local design point variables - Regional design optimization such as the wing leading edge region. - Global design optimization - The analytic CST geometry representation methodology presented in this report provides a unified and systematic approach to represent a wide variety of 2D and 3D geometries encompassing a very large design space with a relatively few scalar parameters.
+- Aerodynamic and multi-disciplinary design optimisation, MDO, studies with relatively few required design variables - Local area design optimisation such as the wing leading edge region. - The analytic CST geometry representation methodology presented in this report provides a unified and systematic